Dasharo/docs/docs/kb/fwupd.md

 [fwupd][fwupd website] is an open-source project, that is widely used to make firmware updates almost as seamless and simple as updating system packages.
-It is supported by most hardware vendors and Linux distributions.
+Most hardware vendors support it and Linux distributions.

 The `fwupd` daemon relies on the Linux Vendor Firmware Service (LVFS)